usrl-uofsc/stag_ros/README.md

 ### Config file
 In the configuration file you can specify information about the STag configuration, the camera topic and the marker configuration

-### Marker config JSON file
+### Marker config Yaml file
 STag ROS allows the detection of multiple markers and marker bundles as long as they all are from the same HD family.
-You can specify the individual markers and the marker bundles in a JSON file
+You can specify the individual markers and the marker bundles in a yaml file

 ## Examples
 Three examples are available through the bags included with LFS.